Tiesco789/Tiesco789/README.md

 </p>

 <p align="left">
   I'm a passionate Front-End Developer with a strong foundation in HTML, CSS, and JavaScript.
-While I enjoy working with different frameworks, I'm currently diving deeper into Angular — and loving the structure and scalability it brings to building powerful web applications.
+While I enjoy working with different frameworks, I'm currently diving deeper into C++ — and loving the structure and scalability it brings to building powerful web applications.
 I’m always curious, always learning, and always striving to write clean, efficient, and user-focused code.
 </p>

 <div>